lumagnin/Alfa/Grass_classification_workflow.md

   - grassgis: contains all maps, reclassification files and color palettes
   - grassdata: Grass working directory

-The syntax used is typical of lunix.
+The syntax used is typical of Linux.
 To use it on Windows and Mac it may be necessary to adjust the code

 ```
 grass78 -c CuencaLago.tif $HOME/grassdata/mylocation